gootieno/ModuleRepo/Mod3-Workbook/Week7/Day3/04-aa-times-long-practice/phase-01-masthead.md

 The CSS should be consistently indented and aligned.
 And the properties in each of the rules are in alphabetical order.
 These little things make huge differences later for maintainability.
 Try to be neat with your programming.

+> _Something to think about_: In this phase, you implemented some layout though
+> **Grid** and also may have implemented some layout using **Flexbox**.
+Both
+> approaches are just tools in your toolbox.
+You may have a general preference
+> for one approach over the other.
+As you gain experience, you may find that
+> certain tasks or sections of a page lend themselves more to Grid than Flex,
+> and vice versa.
+Throughout the rest of this practice, try to practice using
+> both **Grid** and **Flex**.
+One is not necessarily better than the other, but
+> your goal right now is to become comfortable using both approaches to achieve
+> the specified layouts.

 Now, it's on to the next step!